Transparency and Data Sources for Fiscal Analysis

 Step 4: Assess market implications

-The durable lesson: Worsening fiscal projections increase expected Treasury supply.
+The pattern that holds: Worsening fiscal projections increase expected Treasury supply.
 If the 10-year cumulative deficit rises by $2 trillion, that represents approximately $200 billion per year in additional securities the market must absorb, potentially creating upward pressure on yields.

 Practical application: Monitor the Treasury Quarterly Refunding Announcement to see how the department plans to finance the higher borrowing needs (more bills vs. more long-dated securities).